Why is body composition analysis an

 Body Composition History

-Track changes in muscle, fat, and fluid balance for targeted treatment
+Track changes in muscle, fat, and fluid balance to aid targeted treatment

 Weight and BMI are not appropriate measures to track health improvements through interventions.
 Rather than simple weight loss, track changes in body composition for a more comprehensive analysis of health improvement.